DataTalksClub/machine-learning-zoomcamp/cohorts/2026/README.md

 * [FAQ](https://datatalks.club/faq/machine-learning-zoomcamp.html)
 * [Leaderboard](https://courses.datatalks.club/ml-zoomcamp-2026/leaderboard)

-Homework assignments marked `[DRAFT]` are carried over from the 2025 cohort and will be finalized before the module starts.
+Homework assignments still marked `[DRAFT]` are carried over from the 2025 cohort and will be finalized before the module starts.
+The first four assignments and the trees assignment use the reviewed 2026 data release under `data/`.

 ### Deadlines